ethereum/go-ethereum/docs/developers/dapp-developer/native-accounts.md

 ## Summary {#summary}

 Account management is a fundamental pillar of Ethereum development.
-Geth's Go API provides the tools required to integrate best-practise account security into Go native applications using a simple set of Go functions.
+Geth's Go API provides the tools required to integrate best-practice account security into Go native applications using a simple set of Go functions.